tbaranes/AdaptiveSpaceItem/README.md

 ## Usage

-Using Interface Builder add an "Image Toolbar Item" to your toolbar and set its class to TAAdaptiveSpaceItem.
+Using Interface Builder add an "Image Toolbar Item" to your toolbar and set its class to AdaptiveSpaceItem.
 The next item will be centered in the toolbar.

 ## What's next